ChapmanDAA/Getting-Started/README.md

 Here in this repository we will be showing you a roadmap of how to get from knowing nothing at all to understanding how deep learning machine learning models work and the state of the art machine learning algorithms.
 A lot of resources will be linked throughout this guide, since we cannot possibly answer all the questions you may have (and frankly other people have done a way better job at explaining).

 *As you go through this guide, we would like to encourage you to think of this guide as a journey not a destination.
-The goal is not to learn one particular topic like Deep Neural Networks but to have tools in your arsenal to deal with data and make sense of it.*
+The goal is not to learn one particular topic like Deep Neural Networks but to have tools in your arsenal to make sense of the data you are given.*

-Knowing linear regression can be more important knowing how to code a neural network from scratch in certain scenarios so I would encourage that you would keep in mind.
+Knowing linear regression can be more important knowing how to code a neural network from scratch in certain scenarios.
 Plus a having a fundation in simpler topics can help you get an intuition for more complex topics!

 ## What is Data Science/Data Analytics?